Is Misophonia Treatment Available?

 What causes Misophonia?

-Dysregulation in the areas of the brain that process sound causes Misophonia, activating fear, stress, and anxiety when a person hears the noise(s) that trigger them.
+An irregular brain pattern in the areas of the brain that process sound causes Misophonia, activating fear, stress, and anxiety when a person hears the noise(s) that trigger them.
 The parts of our brain that process sounds are located just above our ears.
-You can see in this qEEG Brain Map that these brain areas are suffering from neurological dysregulation of the way sound is processed.
+You can see in this qEEG Brain Map.
+These brain areas are suffering from an irregular pattern of the way sound is processed.

 A new article in the Journal of Current Biology shows just what is happening in the brain of a person with Misophonia.
 The study shows that the person’s brain actually goes into a “fight or flight” stress response that can be seen on an fMRI.
 This happens because negative emotions are linked to the trigger noise(s).
 What this would look like in a person’s qEEG Brain Map is an elevated beta brainwave brain pattern, much like how anxiety looks.